 Getting to Just for Your Refusal to Hire

 Hiring discrimination remains one of the top reasons for discrimination in the U.S. Even though an applicant for an employment position is pregnant, she has the right to fair and equal consideration in the hiring process.
-If you think your rights have been violated by a refusal to hire due to pregnancy, childbirth or a related condition, contact our experienced employment discrimination attorneys today.
+If you think your rights have been violated by a refusal to hire due to pregnancy, childbirth or a related condition, contact an experienced pregnancy discrimination lawyer Los Angeles law firm today.